- PART 1: Antichrists revealed by our Jesus Christ – Linus the first antichrist (2Timothy 4:21)

 Lourdes, France

-Lourdes, pilgrimage town, Hautes-Pyrénées département, Occitanie région, southwestern France, southwest of Toulouse.
-Situated at the foot of the Pyrenees and now on both banks of a torrent, the Gave de Pau, the town and its fortress formed a strategic stronghold in medieval times.
-During the Hundred Years’ War the French captured it from the English in 1406 after an 18-month siege.
-The medieval castle, on the right bank of the Gave de Pau, has an interesting 14th-century keep.
-From the reign of Louis XIV (1643–1715) to the beginning of the 19th century, the castle was used as a state prison.
+Lourdes is a pilgrimage town in the Hautes-Pyrénées département, Occitanie région, southwestern France, southwest of Toulouse.
+Located at the foot of the Pyrenees along the Gave de Pau river, it was historically a strategic medieval stronghold.
+The French captured it from the English in 1406 after an 18-month siege during the Hundred Years’ War.
+The medieval castle on the right bank, including a 14th-century keep, later served as a state prison from the reign of Louis XIV (1643–1715) until the early 19th century.

 Fátima, Portugal

-At the end of the 20th century, there was growing speculation concerning the three messages the Virgin Mary was said to have revealed to the peasant children in 1917.
-Though two of the messages had been disclosed in the 1940s—commonly interpreted as the prediction of the end of World War Iand the start of World War II and the rise and fall of communism—the third had been kept secret by the Vatican, giving rise to numerous theories.
-In May 2000 it was finally announced that the third message was the Virgin Mary’s vision of the 1981 assassination attempt on Pope John Paul II.
-The news came during a beatification ceremony for Francisco and Jacinta Marto.
-Pop.
-(2001) 7,756; (2011 est.) 7,710
+At the end of the 20th century, speculation arose about the three messages reportedly given to the children.
+Two messages had been revealed in the 1940s—interpreted as predicting the end of World War I, the start of World War II, and the rise and fall of communism.
+The third, kept secret by the Vatican, was revealed in May 2000 as referring to the 1981 assassination attempt on Pope John Paul II, announced during the beatification ceremony for Francisco and Jacinta Marto.

-In general, reported Eucharistic miracles usually consist of unexplainable phenomena such as consecrated Hosts visibly transforming into myocardium tissue, being preserved for extremely long stretches of time, surviving being thrown into fire, bleeding, or even sustaining people for decades.
-In the Catholic Church, a special task-force[1] or commission scientifically investigates supposed Eucharistic miracles before deciding whether they are “worthy of belief,” in order to differentiate real Eucharistic miracles from cases of contamination by bacteria, such as Neurospora crassa or Serratia marcescens.
+Reported phenomena include consecrated Hosts visibly transforming into human heart tissue, being preserved for long periods, surviving fire, bleeding, or sustaining people for decades.
+The Catholic Church investigates claims thoroughly before declaring them “worthy of belief,” distinguishing real miracles from contamination, such as by bacteria like Neurospora crassa or Serratia marcescens.